 Aiken Technical College is a public, open-door, two year, comprehensive institution of higher education established to provide citizens of greater Aiken County opportunities for educational, economic, professional, social, and personal development.
 Aiken Technical College’s Pharmacy Technician program was established in the fall of 2008.
 It offers a certificate in Pharmacy Technician.

-The Pharmacy Technician program is a 2-semester certificate program.
+The Pharmacy Technician program is an entry-level, 3-semester certificate program.
 The program involves varied liberal arts courses, professional courses (related specifically to pharmacy) and coordinated practice courses (providing hands-on education and experience in the clinical settings).
 Beginning in the second semester, students are actively involved in the clinical setting, working directly with patients and learning from staff Pharmacists and Pharmacy Technicians as well as program faculty.
 Aiken, South Carolina area pharmacies serve as clinical affiliates for the students in the program.
 These clinical sites offer a wide range of work and clinical experience necessary to succeed in the highly competitive field of modern pharmacy.
 The staff and administration of these affiliates provide enthusiastic support and assistance in maintaining the quality of this educational program.

 Program Admission and Application